frank038/qt5simpledock/README.md

 Free to use and modify.

-This application has been integrated into the program qt5desktop2, along with simpledesktop.
-Both no more will be developed for bug fixing or features.
+This application is a panel with a lot of features.

 This program needs:
 - python3
 - pyqt5
 - python3-xlib
-- python3-ewmh.
+- python3-xdg
+- pyqt5-multimedia (optional) or aplay (optional).

 Features:
-- application menu (can add or modify application entries; bookmarks; search functionality)
+- application menu (can add or modify application entries; bookmarks; search functionality; custom button with menu; system buttons)
-- clock/calendar (can read an ics file; can launch an external program for adding/modifying events by double clicking in a day cell, or even event)
+- clock/calendar (can read an ics file; can launch an external program for adding/modifying events by double clicking in a day cell, or even event; in the form: PROGRAM yyyymmdd)
 - virtual desktops (if supported by the window manager)
 - application launchers (using the contextual menu, applications can be pinned and unpinned - a valid desktop file is required; the file delete_me in the folder 'applications' needs to be deleted before using this program)
 - task list with icon support and application comment while hovering on it